top of page

 🎓 Marina Hernandez ECVIM-CA Resident-Trained in Internal Medicine

-Neuter campaign (Nov 30 - Dec 6)
+Neuter campaign (Nov 30 -Dec 6; sold out)

 🎓 Dan Thompson, DipECVIM Specialist in Internal Medicine